TABLE OF CONTENTS

 You can boost your restaurant promotion by sharing or reposting UGC to your own channel.
 You can also invite your social media followers to post their photos or messages in a thread on your account or business page.

 UGC is valuable because it provides you with a bank of additional content to use and social proof that your restaurant is worth visiting.

 As Jenn Chen of Sprout Social puts it, “Approach social media like you would a group of strangers at a party.
 Sprinkle tidbits about yourself while mostly engaging with other people.”

 This example from Which Wich Superior Sandwiches illustrates how a restaurant can engage its followers in a fun way.
 When followers interact with posts like this one, they’re more likely to remember the content of the post, i.e., that Which Wich serves BLTs.

-Pro Tip: The experts at Hootsuite recommend using the rule of thirds for social media: one-third of your content promotes your business or generates leads, one-third of your content comes from other sources that align with your business, and one-third of your content engages with followers directly, through answering questions, responding to comments or reposting user-generated content.
+Pro Tip: It’s recommended you use the rule of thirds for social media: one-third of your content promotes your business or generates leads, one-third of your content comes from other sources that align with your business and one-third of your content engages with followers directly, through answering questions, responding to comments or reposting user-generated content.